Lyceris-chan/selfhost-stack/README.md

 4.  **Local Persistence**: Assets are saved to a persistent Docker volume (`/assets`).
 5.  **Offline Serving**: The Management Dashboard (Nginx) serves all UI resources exclusively from this local volume.

+### Data Minimization
-- **Data Minimization**: Requests originate from the isolated `hub-api` container using generic User-Agents, preventing host or browser fingerprinting.
+Requests originate from the isolated `hub-api` container using generic User-Agents, preventing host or browser fingerprinting.
 Upstream providers see a generic Linux client from a commercial VPN IP.

 ### Proton Pass Export
 When using `-p`, a verified CSV is generated at `/DATA/AppData/privacy-hub/protonpass_import.csv` for easy import ([See Guide](#proton-pass-import)).